Is The Instant Pot Worth The Hype? We Tested It 8 Different Ways

-Subscribe To Our Food Newsletters — And Never Run Out Of Dinner Ideas

-This innocuous, Canadian-designed small kitchen appliance first came to our attention last year when it made a big splash on Amazon Prime day, selling over 200,000 units in the U.S. (in one day!).
-It was just the first wave of people going gaga over the $165 Instant Pot, a one-size-fits-all kitchen gadget promising to do everything from slow cooking to sautéing, steaming, stewing and yogurt-making (and more).
+This innocuous, Canadian-designed small kitchen appliance has been experience rampant success ever since it first came to our attention a couple years ago, when it made a big splash on Amazon Prime day, selling over 200,000 units in the U.S. (in one day!).
+And that was just the first wave of people going gaga over the $165 Instant Pot, a one-size-fits-all kitchen gadget promising to do everything from slow cooking to sautéing, steaming, stewing and yogurt-making (and more).

 There’s no question about some of its abilities — perfect soft and hard-boiled eggs are incredibly easy using its pressure cooker function.
 And the convenience of an all-in-one cooker that saves space in the cupboards and time in the kitchen does have advantages — especially if you don’t already own a slow cooker or pressure cooker.
 But does it really perform all the tasks of your beloved slow cooker, stewing pots or sauté pans?
 We decided to put the hype to the test in the Chatelaine Kitchen, trying out 6 key functions — plus a 10-minute risotto and 3-minute steel-cut oats.